thekester/Duck-Decoder/README.md

 This project was the result of having to figure out what was inside all of those *inject.bin* files that I had saved over time for on-the-fly payload changing.
 This script solved my problem of often losing or accidentaly deleting the source code files of all my hacks.

+## Fork additions (TheKester)

+This repository is a fork maintained by thekester (GitHub: [thekester](https://github.com/thekester)).
+The `DuckDecoder.py` script was rewritten for Python 3, cleaned up, and extended so it is easier to use on modern systems.
+Highlights:

+- Added `--layout/ -l` so dumps recorded on both QWERTY and AZERTY keyboards decode properly (no more guessing which layout an implant used).
+- Modernized the CLI with argparse, optional `--output` file support, and friendlier help/usage text.
+- Display mode now shows the raw key tokens (`<BSPACE>`, `<TAB>`, `<ENTER>`, arrow keys, etc.) while decode mode applies the edits/backspaces to reconstruct exactly what was typed.
+- Refactored the key-map logic into readable tables so adding future layouts is straightforward.

+Everything else—especially the original story, usage examples, and keyboard mapping instructions—remains true to the upstream work by @JPaulMora.

 ## How to use it

-The project was made using python 2.7.3, to run it you can do:
+The fork targets modern Python 3 (tested with 3.10+).
+The quickest way to get started is:

 ```
- python DuckDecoder.py <display | decode> /path/to/inject.bin
+python3 DuckDecoder.py <display | decode> /path/to/inject.bin [--layout qwerty|azerty] [-o decoded.txt]
 ```

 Run it without arguments to display the help menu.
+The program still has the original two modes, but their meaning is now explicit:

+- `display` shows the raw sequence of HID tokens so you can see when backspace, enter, arrows, etc. were triggered.
+- `decode` applies those tokens (removing characters when backspaces appear, inserting newlines on enter, etc.) so the recovered text mirrors what the victim actually saw.

-The program currently has two modes, to explain them better lets say I encode this payload:
+To explain the difference, let’s say I encode this payload:

 ```
  DELAY 500
  STRING Hello!!